Finding funding for NFPs and charities

 In Australia, we are fortunate to have so many organisations that want to see community initiatives flourish.
 Many resources offer directories of approved government grants and funding programs that align with your NFP’s community objectives.
 Clearly expressing your objectives, visions and track record will help your application stand out in a competitive funding environment.

-At Accounting For Good, we know NFP accounting and most of our clients need to fundraise, so we have built a solid understanding of fund finding across the country.
+At True Accounting, we know NFP accounting and most of our clients need to fundraise, so we have built a solid understanding of fund finding across the country.

 Here is a list of our top 10 fund-finding favourites: